Christoph86/projekt_1/README.md

-####Usage/DevNotes:
+#### Usage/DevNotes:
-- all code kept Vanilla, no extra html files
+- all js code kept Vanilla, no extra html files
 - only add "id=snowmen-invasion" to an H.tag to use
-- the Game using the whole Viewport